siriuz42/siriuz42.github.io/research.md

 We intended to try this algorithm, time series warping, on this question due to its ability to directly adjust and compare time series.
 It is theoretically fast, and easier to interpret.

+Relevant code can be found <a href="https://github.com/skyler120/TSClass">here</a> on GitHub.

 Bayesian 3D Reconstruction
 ----------

-This project was advised by Dr. Ke Deng during my visit at Yau Mathematics Science Center.
+This project was a joint work with <a href="https://www.linkedin.com/in/chenchengcai">Chencheng Cai</a> advised by Dr. Ke Deng during my visit at Yau Mathematics Science Center.
+It attempted to fulfill large scale crowd monitoring through a novel Bayesian approach.
+Previous reseaches had been done on the video from a single surveillance camera.
+After feature extraction and regression they would give a vaguely estimate of the size of the crowd in the scene.
+We tried to adapt the setting to be multi-camera and use the images from various aspects to get a more accurate counting method.
+The key idea was to first segment the scene as a 2D grid on the level ground, then utilize Markov Chain Monte Carlo to sample the height distribution with the videos of those multiple cameras.

+The work was temporarily suspended after our visit ended.